nervosnetwork/ckb-auth/docs/auth.md

 A valid dynamic library denoted by `EntryType` should provide `ckb_auth_validate` exported function.

+A dynamic library will create a cache in static memory for loading ckb-auth.
+This cache is initially set to 200k, and if adjustments are necessary, you can modify it by defining the macro CKB_AUTH_DL_BUFF_SIZE.
+However, it's important to note that the ckb-auth default is around 100k, and setting it too small may result in execution failure.
+CKB-VM allocates a maximum of 4M memory, and setting it too large may lead to insufficient memory.
+By default, you can load up to 8 different ckb-auth libraries.
+If this is insufficient, you can modify it by defining CKB_AUTH_DL_MAX_COUNT.
+If you prefer not to use this feature, you can disable it by including CKB_AUTH_DISABLE_DYNAMIC_LIB.
+This will help conserve memory and reduce the size of the contract.

 ### Entry Category: Spawn
 This category shares same arguments and behavior to dynamic library.
 It uses `spawn` instead of `dynamic library`.
 When entry category is `spawn`, its arguments format is below: